FellowDeveloper/ChasingWeather/readme.md

 # Example Weather Fetching App

-sample iOS app with a couple of simple screens to showcase some good and some not so good techniques
+Sample iOS app with a couple of simple screens to showcase some good and some not so good techniques

 ### Not so good - Navigation
 Storyboard based navigation and passing parameters with "prepareForSegue" is error prone and exposes target view controller implementation.

 I feel like something along the user intent handling pattern would serve better for navigation.

 ### Not so good - Data Structs
 Views use data structs mapped 1:1 from JSON.
 Better to flatten response and extract what is needed only

 ## Dependencies Centralization